0xPolygonMiden/miden-vm/docs/src/design/chiplets/hasher.md

 5. Return elements ${4, ..., 7}$ of the hasher state as output.
    a.
 Also, make sure the index value has been reduced to $0$.

-The processor accomplishes the above by executing the following instructions (for Merkle tree of depth $3$):
+The chiplet accomplishes the above by executing the following instructions (for Merkle tree of depth $3$):

 ```
 [MP, RPR]                   // init state and execute Rescue round (concurrently)